kuzxnia/loadbot/README.md

 # mongoload

+!!!
+NOT ready !!!

+currently

 simple mongodb load provider tool

 todo:
+* working rateLimit
+* working duration and indefinitely if not set (with and without ratelimit)
+* dockerfile
+* ci to automically build package and dockerfile

-params
+* more params with functionality:
+    * single write
+    * batch write
+    * single read
-* host
+    * cursor read
+    * mixed (if you provide will 50/50 by default)
-* numConnections
+        * mix ratio
-* rateLimit (default ex 1k/s)
-* duration (by default will run indefinitely)
-* only get / post / patch

-* create dockerfile, helmchart for easier use (without go installation)
+* helmchart for multi instance load test and easier install